MIKAWA Butsudan (Household Buddhist Altars)

-Mikawa Butsudan date back to the middle of the 18th century.
-It was then that a certain altar maker made an altar using good pine, cedar and cypress that was brought down the Yasakugawa river and finished his work using natural lacquer tapped from trees at the foot of Mt.
-Sarunage in the north of Mikawa.
+Mikawa household Buddhist altars date back to the middle of the 18th century, when a craftsman constructed an altar from pine, cedar and cypress wood and finished it with lacquer from trees at the foot of Mt.
+Sarunage.

-One of the special features of these altars is how low the stands are, making their daily use a good deal easier.
-The uneri nageshi style also means that the beautiful inner sanctuary is clearly visible.
-Using time honored skills and techniques, these altars are richly decorated using natural lacquer, carving, metal fittings, maki-e applications of metal powders in lacquer, and gold leaf.
+A feature of Mikawa household altars is their low stands, which makes them easy to use.
+The uneri-nageshi style also means that the beautiful inner sanctuary is clearly visible.
+Using time-honored skills and techniques, these altars are richly decorated using natural lacquer, engraving, metal fittings, maki-e gold-sprinkled lacquer designs and gold leaf.

 How to make

-Mikawa Butsudan is made with eight specialist craftsmen, who each handle one aspect of the construction to create a finished product.
-They are made in this order: preparing the wood, building the inner sanctuary, carving, lacquer, gold or silver lacquer decorations, gold leafing, making the decorative metal fittings, and finally assembly.
+Mikawa household altars are made by eight specialist craftsmen, each handling one aspect of the construction: preparing the wood, building the inner sanctuary, engraving, lacquering, applying the maki-e gold- or silver-sprinkled lacquer decorations, gold leafing, fashioning the metal fittings, and assembling the final product.